-We will review our client’s medication to ensure it’s reasonable, clinically justified, outcome focused and in line with the Clinical Framework.
+If the client receives treatment beyond 90 days after their transport accident, we will review their medication to ensure it’s reasonable, clinically justified, outcome focused and in line with the Clinical Framework.
 We'll ask our client and their health practitioners for information during these reviews and may temporarily stop funding medication if we don’t receive it.

 Reviews help us understand our client’s injuries, treatment needs, their goals and how to best support them get their lives back on track.
 After a review we’ll let you and our client know the decision regarding further medication.

 If our client has not received treatment in 6 months they will need to seek approval from us before we will pay for further treatment.
 Ask our client for a copy of their approval if you haven’t seen them in 6 months.

 - medication prescribed by a medical practitioner or dentist in accordance with the Pharmaceutical Benefits Scheme (PBS) and registered (not listed) on the Australian Register of Therapeutic Goods (ARTG)

 - privately prescribed medications that are clinically appropriate for the accident-related injury or illness, where there is no readily available alternative on the PBS